Education & Communities

 The Trust is keen to encourage local community groups and primary schools.

-We offer small grants to local community groups aiming to raise awareness of the rich garden and park heritage in our area by helping these groups.
+We offer small grants to local community groups in our area aiming to raise awareness of the rich garden and park heritage in our area by helping these groups.
 These grants help with the buying of plants and equipment; it enables individuals to get fully involved in community projects.

 We also offer grants to help teachers and their pupils to think of their school grounds as a learning environment.
 Since 2010 the Trust has made small grants to 56 primary schools in the Avon area to create flower and vegetable gardens or with the purchase of gardening equipment.More About Primary School Grants